Skip to content

 const processName = "Onboarding";

-// Environment: Environment-specific config
+// Environment: config that changes per environment

 pm.environment.set("TALLYFY_BASE_URL", "https://go.tallyfy.com/api");

-// Collection: Shared across requests in collection
+// Collection: shared across requests in this collection

 pm.collectionVariables.set("CurrentSessionId", sessionId);

-// Local: Single request only
+// Local: single request only

 pm.variables.set("tempCalculation", result);